GDSC-MHSSCE/GDSC-MHSSCE/README.md

 ## Tech Stack Used:

 we have used the following stack:

-  * [React-js](https://reactjs.org "ReactJs Homepage") - UI library built in Js by Facebook
+- [React-js](https://reactjs.org 'ReactJs Homepage') - UI library built in Js by Facebook
-  * [TailwindCss](https://tailwindcss.com "TailwindCSS Hompage") - CSS utility framework for faster website development
+- [TailwindCss](https://tailwindcss.com 'TailwindCSS Hompage') - CSS utility framework for faster website development
   > Forthcoming features
-  * Firebase - for dynamically loading content from a headless cms
+- Firebase - for dynamically loading content from a headless cms
-  * hashnode - for integrating blog functionality in our website
+- hashnode - for integrating blog functionality in our website

-___
+---

 ## Contributions

 GDSC is all about the community.
 Therefore, we, GDSC-MHSSCE would love for you to contribute and make GDSC-MHSSCE a better experience

 Whether it is fixing bugs, improving our documentation or simply spreading the word, please feel free to join in.
-Please check [our contribution guide](https://github.com/yasier-ansari/GDSC-MHSSCE/blob/dev/CONTRIBUTING.md) for further details about how to contribute.
+Please check [our contribution guide](https://github.com/GDSC-MHSSCE/GDSC-MHSSCE/blob/dev/CONTRIBUTING.md) for further details about how to contribute.

 ## Community & Support